jacques-dup/karchives/docs/religion/organizations/church_of_night.md

 ---
-title: Organization - The Church of Night
+title: The Church of Night
 summary: A description of the primary church of Assador, the Dark Lord of Suffering.
 authors:
     - Jacques du Plessis